GuilloteauQ/BasicRustFFI/README.md

 # BasicRustFFI
-Some basic example for Rust FFI
+Some basic examples for Rust FFI